-Rudderless Travel specializes in Short Trips and 48 Hour Itineraries for weekend travel getaways as well as travel app & travel gear reviews, which pages are creatively dubbed Short Trips & Landing Gear respectively.
-As a professional videographer and photographer all short trip posts come embedded with a creative travel video and gorgeous photography.
-Short trip, itinerary posts/guides, in addition to videos and photos have a custom map (This map includes all places mentioned in the post and the videos and at times includes the accommodations).
+As a professional videographer and photographer, all short trip posts come embedded with a creative travel video, gorgeous photography and a downloadable PDF itinerary.
+In addition to videos, photos and itinerary each post has a custom map (This map includes all places mentioned in the post and the videos and at times includes the accommodations).